ajessu/jobeet-docs/en/the-data-model.rst

 keys are set properly.

 In a fixture file, you don't need to define all columns values.
-If not, symfony will use the default value defined in the database schema.
-And as symfony uses ##ORM## to load the data into the database, all the built-in behaviors (like automatically setting the ``created_at`` or ``updated_at`` columns) and the custom behaviors you might have added to the model classes
+If not, Symfony2 will use the default value defined in the database schema.
+And as Symfony2 uses ##ORM## to load the data into the database, all the built-in behaviors (like automatically setting the ``created_at`` or ``updated_at`` columns) and the custom behaviors you might have added to the model classes